×

 What are the schools in Funchal like?

 "1.
 The International School of Madeira: This school is located in Funchal and offers an international curriculum for students from pre-school to high school.
 The school is known for its multicultural environment, with students from various nationalities.
 The curriculum is taught in English, with Portuguese language classes also offered.
 The school also emphasizes extracurricular activities, including sports, arts, and community service.
 More information can be found on their website: http://www.madeira-international-school.com/ 2.
 The British School of Funchal: This is a private international school that offers a British curriculum from nursery to secondary education.
 The school is known for its high academic standards and its commitment to developing well-rounded students.
 The curriculum is taught in English, but Portuguese language and culture are also emphasized.
 The school offers a wide range of extracurricular activities, including sports, music, drama, and art.
 More information can be found on their website: http://www.britishschoolmadeira.com/ 3.
 Escola da APEL: This is a private bilingual school in Funchal that offers a Portuguese curriculum with English language instruction.
 The school serves students from pre-school to high school and is known for its rigorous academic standards and its commitment to character education.
 The school offers a wide range of extracurricular activities, including sports, music, and art.
 More information can be found on their website: http://www.apel.pt/ 4.
 Colégio dos Jesuítas: This is a private bilingual school in Funchal that offers a Portuguese curriculum with English language instruction.
 The school serves students from pre-school to high school and is known for its Jesuit values, which emphasize academic excellence, service to others, and spiritual growth.
 The school offers a wide range of extracurricular activities, including sports, music, and art.
-More information can be found on their website: http://www.colegiojesuitas.pt/," wrote an expat with kids at in Funchal.
+More information can be found on their website: http://www.colegiojesuitas.pt/," commented one expat when asked about in Funchal.

 "Funchal has a vibrant social scene that caters to a variety of interests.
 The city is known for its lively nightlife, with numerous bars, clubs, and restaurants that stay open late into the night.
 There are also many cultural events, such as music festivals, art exhibitions, and theater performances, that provide opportunities for socializing.
 The city's beautiful natural surroundings also play a big part in its social scene.
 Many locals and tourists alike enjoy outdoor activities like hiking, sailing, and beach-going, which often involve social gatherings.
 Funchal is also known for its friendly and welcoming locals.
 It's common to see people socializing in the city's many cafes and public squares.
 The city also hosts several festivals throughout the year, which are major social events that bring together locals and tourists.
 The food scene in Funchal is also a big part of its social life.
 The city is known for its seafood and Madeira wine, and dining out is a popular social activity.
 There are many restaurants offering local and international cuisine, and it's common to see groups of friends and family enjoying a meal together.
 Overall, the social scene in Funchal is diverse and vibrant, offering something for everyone.
-Whether you're interested in nightlife, outdoor activities, cultural events, or food and wine, you'll find plenty of opportunities to socialize in this beautiful Portuguese city," mentioned an expat living in Funchal.
+Whether you're interested in nightlife, outdoor activities, cultural events, or food and wine, you'll find plenty of opportunities to socialize in this beautiful Portuguese city," said one expat.

 What advice to expats in Funchal have about housing?

 "Expats in Funchal, advise that it's important to consider the location of your housing.
 Some areas are more touristy, while others offer a more authentic local experience.
 They also suggest renting before buying, to get a feel for the area and understand the local property market.
 Expats recommend using a reputable real estate agent to help navigate the housing market, as they can provide valuable insights and help negotiate prices.
 They also suggest being patient and taking your time to find the right property, as rushing into a purchase can lead to regret later on.
 It's also important to consider the cost of living in Funchal.
 While it's generally lower than in many other European cities, it's still important to budget carefully and consider all potential costs, including utilities, maintenance, and property taxes.
 Expats also advise checking the condition of the property carefully before buying or renting.
 This includes checking for any signs of damp, as this can be a common problem in older properties in Funchal.
 Finally, expats recommend learning some Portuguese or hiring a translator when dealing with property matters, as not all estate agents or landlords may speak English.
-This can help avoid any misunderstandings and ensure that you fully understand any contracts or agreements," said one expat living in Funchal.
+This can help avoid any misunderstandings and ensure that you fully understand any contracts or agreements," said one expat.

 About the Author